Patrick-Nydegger/Cracks_in_concrete/🔬 Experiment Journal.md

 Our primary metric that we want to optimize is therefore **recall**.
    -> By achieving the highest possible recall, we minimize the risk of a crack not being detected and becoming a safety risk.

-We choose **precision** as our secondary metric to ensure that the workflow is not overloaded.
+We choose **Specificity** as our secondary metric.
+This measures the model's ability to correctly identify non-cracked surfaces.
+A high specificity means a low number of False Positives.
+While less critical than Recall, a reasonably high Specificity is still desirable to keep the cost of unnecessary manual inspections low.

 Further we take a look at:
 * Accuracy
 * F1-Score